jimmy58663/hxiclam/README.md

 /hxiclam clear - Clears the clamming bucket and session data

 ## Pricing
-Pricing for items is listed under the configuration window under the Items tab.
+Pricing for items is listed in the configuration window under the Item Price tab.
 Make sure the format is as follows:

-**Format**: itemname:itemprice
+**Format:** itemname:itemprice

 **Example:** pebble:100

 This would price pebbles at 100g.
-Make sure there are no spaces or commas in any of the lines.
+Make sure there are no spaces or commas in any of the lines and the text is in lowercase.

-If you update the prices while in game, make sure to use the **/hxiclam update** command to update the prices.
+If you update the prices while in game, make sure to use the **/hxiclam update** or **/hxiclam update pricing** command to update the prices.

+## Weights
+Weights for items are listed in the configuration window under the Item Weight tab.
+Make sure the format is as follows:

+**Format:** itemname:itemweight

+**Example:** pebble:7

+This would set the weight for pebbles at 7 pz.
+Make sure there are no spaces or commas in any of the lines and the text is in lowercase.

+If you update the weights while in game, make sure to use the **/hxiclam update** or **/hxiclam update weights** command to update the weights.